kochm/wp-mendeley-plugin/readme.txt

 == Change log ==

+= 1.1.4 (13.10.2015) =
+* added missing javascript for support for embedding content on YouTube and SlideShare - contributed by Matthias Budde

 = 1.1.3 (09.10.2015) =
 * support for adding information about awards (won by the publication) via tags - contributed by Matthias Budde
 * support for embedding content on YouTube and SlideShare - contributed by Matthias Budde